sengkeat-dex/DEX-OS-V1/PRIORITY_1_DEX_AGGREGATOR_FEATURES_SUMMARY.md

 - Extended testing with property-based and integration tests
 - Monitoring and metrics for cache performance analysis
 - Advanced route selection algorithms that consider multiple factors

+## Conclusion

+With the completion of all Priority 1 DEX Aggregator features, the DEX-OS project now has a robust foundation for decentralized exchange aggregation capabilities.
+The implementation follows all specified algorithms and data structures from DEX-OS-V1.csv and RULES.md, ensuring consistency with the project's architectural vision.